MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

     .. note::

         LFRic Apps tickets will require an LFRic Core source to use.
-You can do this by checking out an appropriate working copy, and exporting the environment variable ``ROSE_META_PATH=/path/to/core``.
+You can do this by checking out an appropriate clone, and exporting the environment variable ``ROSE_META_PATH=/path/to/core``.

         For UM tickets, if there are linked `jules-shared